gokaykayki/arper/README.md

 ## Prerequisites

-This script uses `scapy` and `click` library.
+This script uses the `scapy` library.
 You can install they with `pip` :

 ```
 pip install scapy
-pip install click
 ```

 ## How to use ?

-Run `arper.py` file with root privilages :
+Run `main.py` file with root privilages :

 ```
 sudo python main.py